-ASSEMBLY, No. 3117 STATE OF NEW JERSEY 220th LEGISLATURE DATED: FEBRUARY 27, 2023 SUMMARY Synopsis: Clarifies juvenile's right to attorney representation; requires 12-month judicial review hearing when juvenile is placed out-of-home.
+LEGISLATIVE FISCAL ESTIMATE [First Reprint] ASSEMBLY, No. 3117 STATE OF NEW JERSEY 220th LEGISLATURE DATED: MARCH 2, 2023 SUMMARY Synopsis: Clarifies juvenile's right to attorney representation; requires 12-month judicial review hearing when juvenile is placed out-of-home.
 Type of Impact: Annual State expenditure increase.
 Agencies Affected: The Judiciary; Office of the Public Defender.
 Office of Legislative Services Estimate Fiscal Impact Annual State Expenditure Increase Indeterminate - The Office of Legislative Services (OLS) finds that this bill will result in indeterminate annual State expenditure increases due to the requirements concerning attorney representation for juveniles and out-of-home placement in juvenile delinquency cases. - More specifically, the implementation of the bill's provisions will result in an indeterminate expenditure increase for the Judiciary and the Office of the Public Defender due to increased workload.
 Under this bill, the Office of the Public Defender will have to provide increased attorney representation to juveniles, which may require additional time and resources of the office.
-The bill further requires that the court conduct subsequent placement review hearings every 12 months throughout the duration of any out-of-home placement ordered by the court.
-This will result in increased workload for the Judiciary.
+The bill further requires that the court conduct a placement review no later than 12 months after entry of the dispositional order and may conduct a formal hearing if so requested by the juvenile or ordered by the court.
+This will result in increased bench time and workload of the Judiciary.
 The OLS does not have any further information to quantify the exact fiscal impact of this bill.
-BILL DESCRIPTION This bill clarifies that a juvenile has a right to an attorney during every court appearance by the juvenile, any interrogation, identification procedure, or other investigative activity undertaken by law enforcement or prosecutorial personnel subsequent to the filing of the complaint; and the duration of any dispositional order entered by the court.
-In addition, this bill establishes that when a court requires out-of-home placement of child in a delinquency case, the court shall conduct a placement review hearing no later than 12 months
+BILL DESCRIPTION Under current law, a juvenile has a right to an attorney at every critical stage of a court proceeding in a delinquency case.
+This bill clarifies that a juvenile has a right to an attorney during every court appearance by the juvenile, including all post dispositional appearances; and any interrogation, identification procedure, or other investigative activity undertaken by law enforcement or prosecutorial personnel subsequent to the filing of the complaint.
+In addition, the bill establishes that when a court requires out-of-home placement of a child in a delinquency case, the court shall conduct a placement review no later than 12 months after entry of the dispositional order and may conduct a formal hearing if so requested by the juvenile or ordered by the court.
+Under current law, there is no court oversight of out-of-home placements in juvenile delinquency cases unless a specific request is made of the court.
+The bill provides that during the review, the court is to review the treatment, care, and custody status of the juvenile, including the mental health, substance abuse, educational, and other rehabilitative services provided to promote the juvenile's successful reintegration into the community; and determine whether the placement continues to be consistent with the factors weighed in determining the original disposition of the juvenile.
+The bill further provides that the court may conduct subsequent placement reviews every 12 months throughout the duration of any out-of-home placement ordered by the court if so requested by the juvenile.
+FISCAL ANALYSIS EXECUTIVE BRANCH None received.

-2

-after entry of the dispositional order.
-Under current law, although young people are routinely sentenced to serve three or more years in State custody, there is no court oversight of out-of-home placements in juvenile delinquency cases unless a specific request is made of the court.

-FISCAL ANALYSIS

-EXECUTIVE BRANCH

-None received.